 A frenectomy is a fairly simple dental procedure that removes or shortens the frenum that’s causing trouble.
 First, the area is numbed for comfort.
 Then, your dentist will cut the frenum away from either the upper gum line or the base of the mouth.
 After sealing the cut with stitches, you should be all set.
 Some dentists can even perform a frenectomy with a laser, eliminating the need for stitches.

 How Can a Frenectomy be Beneficial?

-Benefits of a frenectomy can vary depending on which frenum is causing the trouble.
+The benefits of a frenectomy can vary depending on which frenum is causing the trouble.
 A lingual frenum frenectomy is recommended if the frenum is too long and extends out too close to the tip of the tongue.
 When this happens, speaking, swallowing, and eating can be difficult.
 A frenectomy can help with all of those.
 This type of frenectomy is usually caught early and is typically performed on young children.